-If you're an EEA, EU, or Swiss national, you need a European Health Insurance Card (EHIC).
+If you're an EEA, EU, or Swiss national studying on a short course, you need a European Health Insurance Card (EHIC).
 Get this before coming to the UK for your studies.
-This card entitles the holder to full free NHS treatment.
+This card entitles the holder to free NHS treatment in cases where you fall ill or have a medical emergency.
 See our information for EU and EEA students webpage for further information.

 We recommend that you register with a doctor soon after your arrival in the UK.
 It will make it easier for you to access medical services if you get ill.